tum-ewk/ficus/doc/tutorial.rst

     Partload, **yes**
     Min-Cap, no

-Running the file with the above chnages show the following ``capacities`` result figure, You can see, that a chp unit with exactly 10,000 kW is built.
+Running the file with the above changes show the following ``capacities`` result figure, You can see, that a chp unit with exactly 10,000 kW is built.

  .. image:: NewFactory/MIP_Cap-Min/activated/capacities.*
    :width: 95%